calabash/calabash-ios/calabash-cucumber/ENVIRONMENT_VARIABLES.md

 ***It is almost always incorrect to set NO_LAUNCH=1.***

-Use this control whether or not calabash launches your app.
+Use this to control whether or not calabash launches your app.

 If you are testing against iOS >= 7, **you must not set this to 1**; calabash must be allowed to launch your app with instruments to have access to the UIAutomation API.